MewsSystems/gitbook-channel-manager-api/README.md

 # Introduction

 Welcome to the __Mews Channel Manager API__.
-This is the Mews API for channels and distribution, supporting two main use cases: distributing availability, rates and inventory data to sales channels; and accepting reservations from sales channels.
+This is the Mews API for distribution and sales channels, supporting two main use cases: distributing availability, rates and inventory data to sales channels; and accepting reservations from sales channels.
 Typically, the users of this API are Channel Managers, which act as hubs for managing the various sales channels that a property may be connected to.
 The API connects these Channel Managers with __Mews Operations__.